ppy/osu-wiki/news/2025/2025-09-03-capture-the-achievement-2-results.md

 ---

 I've very thankful to the staff that helped bring this event to life, because making this many achievements of at least decent quality is no easy task.
-In addition, ::yandax::{ user=17465623 } and [Alanko](https://osu.ppy.sh/users/14208558) helped greatly with implementing achievements on the CTA server to reduce bugs and my workload.
+In addition, ::yandax::{ user=17465623 } and ::Alanko::{ user=14208558 } helped greatly with implementing achievements on the CTA server to reduce bugs and my workload.
 A full list of staff is available on the [CTA Staff page](https://cta.sheppsu.me/credits).

 I plan to host CTA3 next summer and implement the feedback received from this event, so look forward to that!